A Muslim Woman Took Pictures In Front Of Anti-Muslim Protesters And The Internet Thinks They’re Magnificent

 “On April 21st I smiled in the face of bigotry and walked away feeling the greatest form of accomplishment,” she captioned the pictures when uploading it on her Twitter and Instagram.

 The internet was thrilled.
-Social media users were ecstatic with what the young Muslim woman had done.
-In her own ingenious little way, Ismaa’eel showed the world that the best way to deal with hate and bigotry was not to be hateful — but loving.
-The young woman asked a police officer if she could stand on the curb in front of the men, but even though the police officer refused to give her permission, Ismaa’eel couldn’t resist acting on her impulse, according to BuzzFeed News.
+Social media users were ecstatic with what the young woman had done.
+In her own ingenious little way, Ismaa’eel showed the world that the best way to deal with hate and bigotry was not to be hateful, but rather, loving.
+The young woman asked a police officer if she could stand on the curb in front of the men, and even though the police officer refused to give her permission, Ismaa’eel couldn’t resist acting on her impulse, according to BuzzFeed News.

 “My face honestly lit up when I had seen.
 I yelled to my friend Jamilah, ‘There they are!
 Can you take a picture?’